 [NB; Product ideally suited for those with unusually wide necks.]

-The intro show deals almost exclusively with Davis, although a fleeting run-down of the other lottery picks is given.
-One storyline given a bit of focus is the plummeting draft stocks of both Perry Jones III and Jared Sullinger, both projected high lottery picks last year who returned to school, only to have injury red flags completely kill their draft stock this year.
+The intro show deals almost exclusively with Davis (Anthony, not Rece), although a fleeting run-down of the other lottery picks is given.
+One storyline given a bit of focus is the plummeting draft stocks of both Perry Jones III and Jared Sullinger, both projected high lottery picks last year who returned to school, only to have injury red flags kill their draft stock this year.
 Action is thrown over to Andy Katz, who explains that Sullinger is red flagged due to “bulging dicks.”

 And NOW, we’ve started.